-Because presence of HABs/cyanotoxins would be the primary reason for releasing water from deeper in the reservoir, potential conflicts with regard to I/O tower tier selection to avoid releasing multiple water quality constituents of concern would not occur unless HABs/cyanotoxins were present near the I/O tower.
-If HABs/cyanotoxins were present near the I/O tower at the same time relatively high metal concentrations (including methylmercury) or water too cold for agriculture was deep in the reservoir, there might be no I/O tower tier available for discharging optimal-quality water.
-However, as described below, this scenario would be rare, and additional measures listed below would protect against the consequences of such a scenario.
+Because presence of HABs/cyanotoxins would be the only reason for releasing water from deeper in the reservoir, potential conflicts with regard to I/O tower tier selection to avoid releasing multiple water quality constituents of concern would not occur unless HABs/cyanotoxins were present at the I/O tower.
+If HABs/cyanotoxins were present at the I/O tower at the same time relatively high metal concentrations (including methylmercury) or water too cold for agriculture was deep in the reservoir, there might be no I/O tower tier available for discharging relatively high-quality water.
+However, as described below, this scenario would be uncommon, and additional measures listed below would protect against the consequences of such a scenario.